triggermesh/docs/docs/cloud/sources/ocimetrics.md

 ![Adding an OCI Metric](../../assets/images/ocimetrics-source/create-bridge-1.png)

 In the source creation form, provide a unique name and broker.
-These are used by Triggermesh to uniquely identify the source and where to send the events to.
+These are used by TriggerMesh to uniquely identify the source and where to send the events to.

 For the Oracle Cloud specific information, provide the following information:
 - Oracle tenancy using the Oracle Cloud ID (OCID)